oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 **Variable Header**
 *  Packet Identifier:  1234

-### A.1.c:  A Device publishes an response to the command

 # Appendix B. Acknowledgments
 The following individuals have participated in the creation of this specification and are gratefully acknowledged: